Blog

 What does a Composer do?

 A theatre Composer writes original music to help tell a story or convey atmosphere and emotions.
-They may write music for voices and instruments to perform, or it may involve electronic and digital tools.
+They could write music for voices and instruments to perform, or it may involve electronic and digital tools.

 For traditional plays, a Composer would write the music that underscores the production.
 In musical theatre, this would include writing songs, and Composers may collaborate with a Lyricist and a Book Writer.

-As well theatre, Composers can write for film, television, video games, radio, advertising, recording artists and more.
+As well as theatre, Composers can write for film, television, video games, radio, advertising, recording artists and more.

 What are the main responsibilities of a Composer in theatre?